Hisoka37/To-DO-List/README.md

 <!-- ACKNOWLEDGEMENTS -->

-I would like to thank God Almighty and Microverse for the opportunity and motivation.
+I would like to thank  Microverse for the opportunity and motivation.

 <!-- FAQ (optional) -->